trifork/secure-device-grid/README.md

 you are a developer for the smartphone platform, you know how to do this.

-On Windows, you need to have [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installled.
-If not, it will complain about missing vcruntime140.dll.
-The redistributable runtime is included in the win32-sandbox.zip file.

 ## Embedded device examples and client library binaries.

 These examples are for embedded boards.
 We don't provide complete